 Write a list of all the industries you serve.
 Next, note down all the problems your solutions solve in those industries.
 This will give you the two main sections to a series of titles with a specific application focus.

 In Figure 2. you can see how this tip works in practice.
-The industry is pharmaceuticals and the problems are the expensive and time-consuming process for screening drug candidates.
-All you need to do is match your solution, which in this case is NMR, and there you have it: a full application title ready to go.
-Notice, there is no mention of the product in the title.
+The industry is pharmaceutical, and the problems are the expensive and time-consuming process of screening drug candidates.
+All you need to do is match your solution, which in this case is NMR, and there you have it: a complete application title ready to go.
+Notice that there is no mention of the product in the title.
 Instead, the title focuses on the problem and solution to address the questions asked by people not yet ready to buy.

-Well, optimized application content on your website blog is a great way to address individuals still researching a solution to their problem.
-This is especially true when talking about technical products where detail is a key component of the eventual sale.
+Well-optimized application content on your website blog is a great way to address individuals still researching a solution to their problem.
+This is especially true when talking about technical products where detail is a critical component of the eventual sale.

 Figure 2.
 Application content examples on News-Medical.net